MujahidUllahKhan/BCRRS-Blockchain-Contractor-Reputation-System/README.md

 Smart contract and ML implementation for the paper:

-> **"A Blockchain-Based Dynamic Contractor Reputation and Ranking System with Machine Learning for Transparent Construction Procurement"**
+> **"BCRRS: A Blockchain-Anchored Contractor Reputation System with ML Ranking, Anti-Nepotism Governance, and Cross-Border Intelligence for Construction Procurement"**
 > Mujahid Ullah Khan Afridi and Hansuk Sohn
 > Department of Industrial Engineering, New Mexico State University
-> *Target: IEEE Access*

 ---